Gonorrhea is a sexually transmitted infection (STI) caused by Neisseria gonorrhoeae bacteria.

 Without treatment, gonorrhea can lead to complications that can have lasting effects.

-In males, this includes epididymitis, an inflammation of the tube that carries sperm.
+In men, this includes epididymitis, an inflammation of the tube that carries sperm.
 Severe epididymitis can lead to infertility.

 In women, untreated gonorrhea can cause pelvic inflammatory disease.
 That can lead to its own complications, such as: